sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 type Deck = { Title: string; Slides: Slide list }
 ```

 We'll start by defining simple types that we can expand upon later.
-First, our slides will consist of a list of _content_, which can be anything that can be displayed inside of a slide.
-We'll start by just supporting a header, but we can always expand it later given that we're defining a union type.
-For the deck, we'll have a title field which will be the initial view displayed once we load the deck into the program.
+We'll start by just supporting a header in the slides, but we can always expand it later.
+For the deck, we'll have a title field which will be the initial view displayed once we load the deck into the program, and a list of slides as defined above..

 # Implementing our DSL

 With this we can start defining our first computation expression: a slide.
-For now let's just add a `header` operation that will represent a header inside of a slide later on:
+Let's add a `header` operation that will represent a header inside of a slide later on:

 ```fsharp
 type SlideBuilder() =